mmzala/Blog/multi-threading-fibers.md

 }
 ```

 We run this function until the job system is requested to shut down.
 We also define a `thread_local` variable, which tells the fiber to unlock it's atomic lock after switching to another fiber.
 We will talk in more detail about it when discussing waiting for counters.
-If a job is found, we execute it, otherwise we use the `_mm_pause()` function, which tells the processor that the calling thread is in a "spin-wait" loop.
+If a job is found, we execute it, otherwise we use the `_mm_pause()` instruction, which tells the processor that the calling thread is in a "spin-wait" loop.
 This will pause the next instruction from executing and in so doing the processor is not under demand and parts of the pipeline will not be used, thus saving power.

 The `FiberJobEntry` executes the job, decrements the counter and checks if a job that waits on the counter can be resumed, using the wait list.